 Due to radon gas being a naturally occurring phenomenon through the natural breakdown of radium contained within the earths rocks, one must not make assumptions.
 Two buildings side by side may have entirely different radon levels, therefore all premises must be tested on any site where radon is suspected.

-Initial testing is carried out by using a radon testing kit (normally left in situ for a 3 month period), followed by analysis carried out by a Public Health England approved laboratory.
+Initial testing is carried out by using a radon testing kit (normally left in situ for a 3 month period), followed by analysis carried out by a UK Health Protection Agency approved laboratory.
 As a specialist radon testing and mitigation company, PropertECO can advise you on the number of detectors you require for your workplace based upon the size, layout and occupation patterns.
 Detectors can be sent in the post however if preferred, PropertECO can also offer a ‘place and collect’ service for employers who would prefer a specialist to handle the whole testing process.

 Your radon test results will be sent to you following the laboratory analysis.
 Radon levels are measured in a unit called Bequerels, expressed as Bq/m3 (Bequerels per cubic metre of air).
 The average indoor radon concentration in the UK is 20 Bq/m3.

 The Ionising Radiations Regulations 2017 (IRR17) come into effect when the annual average radon level in a workplace is 300 Bq/m3 or higher.

 All employers with annual average radon levels in excess of 300 Bq/m3 in their premises must Notify the Health & Safety Executive and plan to limit their employees’ exposure to the hazard.
 This is a legal requirement.
 A Radiation Protection Adviser (RPA) must also be appointed to complete a detailed radiation risk assessment based upon the actual radon concentration and occupancy times.